 Support Work.
 The work of the choir is undertaken by a committee of volunteers and there are always jobs to share out.
 In return for enjoying the benefits of the choir, most people are happy to offer help whenever possible and new blood on the committee is always welcome.
 You can let the chairman or your section representative know if you are interested to help out or can assist in other ways.

-Chairman: Tony Osborne
+Treasurer: Tony Osborne

 Secretary: Lisette van Pelt